AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RevisionType/OldVersionObject.md

 RevisionType.OldVersionObject Property
 ======================================
-AutomationML 2.1 APIGets and sets the provided CAEX object as the old version.
+Gets and sets the provided CAEX object as the old version.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)